jithendra-varma/MANGOOD--Farm-Produce-Marketing-Website/README.md

 2. Open the project folder.

 3. Open the desired web page (e.g., mango.html) in a web browser to view the website locally.

+## Website Hosting

+The MANGOOD Farm Produce Marketing Website described in this repository is hosted at [https://mangoodjithu.000webhostapp.com/](https://mangoodjithu.000webhostapp.com/).

 ## Contributions